timmyjose-projects/garvel/README.md

 	list        List all the available commands
 	install     Setup Garvel
-	uninstall   Remove Garvel setup
-	new         Create a new Garvel project
+	uninstall   Remove Garvel setup init        Initialise a new Garvel project in the current directory new         Create a new Garvel project
 	build       Compile the current project and generate artifacts clean       Remove the target directory